Are you a resident of Texas with a pending personal injury lawsuit?

 1401 Holliday, Suite 400, Wichita Falls, TX 76301

 750 Kearns Boulevard Suite 150, Park City, UT 84060

 Texas’ roads are notorious for their busyness, which causes frequent accidents.
 The latest data from the U.S. Department of Transportation‘s Fatality Analysis Reporting System shows that there were a total of 3,343 fatal crashes in Texas during 2017, causing 3,722 deaths.
 This amounts to roughly to 13.1 deaths per 100,000 of the population, and 1.38 deaths per 100 million vehicle miles travelled.
 Of these crashes, 37% of were car occupants, 26% were pickup and SUV occupants, whilst 14% were motorcyclists.
 Of the 1,776 drivers involved in the accidents, 51% were drunk-drivers.

 Any personal injury sustained because of another individual or entity makes you eligible for lawsuit funding in Texas.
 As long as you were injured within the state, you automatically qualify for a quick and free application with Nova Legal Funding.

 Despite its name, we provide cash advances to our clients.
 Because they’re non-recourse, clients are under no obligation to pay back the money if they lose the case.
 We only collect from claimants that win their case or obtain a settlement.

 It is completely up to you how you spend your pre-settlement loan.
 Lawsuit funding is for those who need help avoiding financial difficulties during a legal case.
 Previous clients have used the funding to pay off debt, keep up to date with rent, or cover daily living expenses.

-Apply For Lawsuit Funding in Texas Now
+Apply For Pre-Settlement Funding in Vermont Now